Saturday, March 13, 2021

 Knitted increases based on a twisted tail: Backwards loop, Yanked Increase, & Twisted Yarn-Over

 Knitted increases form the foundation for a new column of knitting to appear.
-Where two columns lay, side-by-side, there are now three: the two originals with a third between.
+Where two columns lay, side-by-side, there are now three: two originals with a new column between.

-The most simple type of foundation for the new column is a twist of yarn--a loop twisted shut, and that's (mostly) what this post is about.
+The most simple foundation for the new column is a twist of yarn--a loop twisted shut, and that's (mostly) what this post is about.

 an increase in stockinette fabric